Professor of World Religions and

 , The Testimony Project: Papua (Deiyai, Papua)

-, and Introducing World Christianity (Wiley-Blackwell)
+, Introducing World Christianity (Wiley-Blackwell),

 .
 Currently, he is finishing World Religions for Christians

-(Oxford), and co-editing Ring of Fire: Popular Christian Movements in Malaysia, Indonesia, and Singapore.
+(Baker Academic), and co-editing Ring of Fire: Popular Christian Movements in Malaysia, Indonesia, and Singapore.

 He studied at Seattle Pacific University (BA), Yale University (MDiv), and Boston University (PhD).